 \begin{theorem}[\cite{ColesantiEtAlHadwigertheoremconvex2020} Theorem 1.4] Let $1\le i\le n-1$.
 For every $\zeta\in D^n_i$ there exists a unique valuation $V^*_{i,\zeta}\in \VConv_i(\R^n)^{\SO(n)}$ such that

-for all $f\in\Conv(\R^n,\R)\cap C^2(\R^n)$. \end{theorem} Here, $[D^2f(x)]_i$ denotes the $i$th elementary symmetric polynomial in the eigenvalues of the Hessian $D^2f(x)$ of $f$ in $x\in\R^n$. \\ In \cite{ColesantiEtAlHadwigertheoremconvex2022} Colesanti, Ludwig and Mussnig established the following complete characterization of the spaces $\VConv_i(\R^n)^{\SO(n)}$: \begin{theorem}[\cite{ColesantiEtAlHadwigertheoremconvex2020}] Let $1\le i\le n-1$.
+for all $f\in\Conv(\R^n,\R)\cap C^2(\R^n)$. \end{theorem} Here, $[D^2f(x)]_i$ denotes the $i$th elementary symmetric polynomial in the eigenvalues of the Hessian $D^2f(x)$ of $f$ in $x\in\R^n$. \\ Using these valuations, Colesanti, Ludwig and Mussnig established the following complete characterization of the spaces $\VConv_i(\R^n)^{\SO(n)}$: \begin{theorem}[\cite{ColesantiEtAlHadwigertheoremconvex2020}] Let $1\le i\le n-1$.
 For every $\mu\in\VConv_i(\R^n)^{\SO(n)}$ there exists a unique $\zeta\in D^n_i$ such that $\mu=V^*_{i,\zeta}$. \end{theorem} Let us remark that we have excluded the cases $i=0$ and $i=n$ from the statement as the classes of functions are slightly different and the classification is much simpler.
-However, all of the relevant classes are related in a sensible manner, see \cite{ColesantiEtAlHadwigertheoremconvex2021}.
-Due to the parallel of this result to Hadwiger's classical classification of all rotation invariant, continuous and translation invariant valuations on convex bodies as linear combination of intrinsic volumes, the functionals $V^*_{i,\zeta}$, $\zeta\in D^n_k$ are called \emph{functional intrinsic volumes}.
+However, all of the relevant classes are related in a sensible manner, see \cite{ColesantiEtAlHadwigertheoremconvex2022}.
+Due to the parallel of this result to Hadwiger's classical classification of all rotation invariant, continuous and translation invariant valuations on convex bodies as linear combination of intrinsic volumes, the functionals $V^*_{i,\zeta}$, $\zeta\in D^n_i$ are called \emph{functional intrinsic volumes}.
 Let us also remark that Colesanti, Ludwig and Mussnig established an alternative representation of the functional intrinsic volumes using averages with respect to restrictions to $i$-dimensional subspaces in \cite{ColesantiEtAlHadwigertheoremconvex2022}, which also provides a more direct representation of these valuations that does not involve singular integrals.\\